Islamorada is a stunning base for enjoying the Keys

 Its taproom is decorated in a colorful Keys-worthy way — with mosaics made from thousands of bottle caps from breweries worldwide.
 There are always a variety of locally brewed beers you can try as flights.

-The other brewery, Islamorada Beer Company, 82229 Overseas Highway, is only blocks away and is popular with visitors who like trying flights of their 10 different drafts with names like Sandbar Sunday, No Wake Zone and Channel Marker IPA.
+The other brewery, Islamorada Beer Company, 82229 Overseas Highway, is only blocks away and is popular with visitors who like trying flights of their 10 different drafts with names like Sandbar Sunday, No Wake Zone and Channel Marker IPA, all popular beers available at restaurants through the Keys.

 The brewery sells merchandise folks love to buy as souvenirs.
 In an adjoining space, the beer company has opened a rum distillery.